bobaseb/energetically-coherent-computation/index.md

 - temporal dynamics of
 - third-person approaches to
 - unity of
+- uploading limitations

+Context-sensitive modulation
+- ability to adjust repertoire of available states
+- in rich alphabets
+- based on current conditions and requirements

 Conscious and unconscious processing
+- dynamic interface between
 - energetic differences between
+- fluid boundary of
 - in dimensionality reduction framework
 - limitations of computational accounts